samgunner/Metsense_Bulk_Download/README.md

 files_to_download.txt
 ```

-There are currenlt 195 files, which when uncompressed are 500MB each... simply remove files from that file if ou do not want them to be included.
+There are currenlt 195 files, which when uncompressed are 500MB each... simply remove files from that list file if you do not want them to be included.